amanshivhare/Event-Registration-System/README.md

 "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."
 ```

-> Save this token, it is required to access secured APIs.
+> Save this token — it is required to access secured APIs under `/events` and `/registrations`.

 ---

-## 3. Accessing Secured APIs
+## 5. Accessing Secured APIs

 All endpoints under `/events` and `/registrations` require a valid JWT in the **Authorization header**: